woossi0/suite/docs/usermanual/source/intro/installation/ubuntu/packages.rst

 Client/library packages
 -----------------------

 The following packages contain the client components of OpenGeo Suite.
-These packages are installed via the ``opengeo-clinet`` metapackage.
+These packages are installed via the ``opengeo-client`` meta-package.

 .. tabularcolumns:: |p{3cm}|p{6cm}|p{6cm}|
 .. list-table::